How to Manage Workplace Conflict When Your Team is Remote

 Lack of direction

-When teams work in a virtual environment, it’s hard to pull people into conversations at the drop of a hat.
+When teams work in a virtual environment, it's hard to pull people into conversations at the drop of a hat.
 Thus, many emails and messages can confuse who is assigned the task and what needs to get done.
-Without direction or feeling like someone else is taking over their responsibilities, employees can become hostile.
+As a result, employees can become hostile without direction or feel like someone else is taking over their responsibilities.

 Here is a step-by-step guide to help you manage conflict between employees when working remotely.

-Providing your team with a time and place to give feedback regularly will promote conflict management between team members.
+Giving your team a time and place to give feedback regularly will promote conflict management between team members.

 If conflict is starting because of a lack of communication or a cog in the wheel, it's best to evaluate the current processes and look at how what can improve now that your team is entirely remote.

-As the manager, who’s also merged work and life, it’s essential to make time to review the current landscape of your team on your own.
+As a manager who's also merged work and life, it's essential to review your team's current landscape on your own.
 By stepping back and studying, you can see anything that seems off or out of place.

-If there’s a conflict between two employees, it’s best to identify the best way to handle the solution based on the situation.
-It may be uncomfortable to bring everyone in on a video call, so it might be better to chat with an employee independently and then allow the two employees to speak.
+If there's a conflict between two employees, it's best to identify the best way to handle the solution based on the situation.
+For example, bringing everyone in on a video call may be uncomfortable, so it might be better to chat with an employee independently and then allow the two employees to speak.

 What could be frustrating employees and causing workplace conflict is a lack of direction.
-Make sure to clearly outline what an employees task is and what outcome they should deliver on.
+Make sure to clearly outline an employee's task and what outcome they should deliver.

-Managing teams can be challenging, but it becomes much easier to have the right resources to help.
-Consider RosterElf’s complete free HR toolkit.
-For more on rostering and scheduling your team all in one place, check out RosterElf’s rostering software features.
+Managing teams can be challenging, but having the right resources to help becomes much easier.
+First, consider RosterElf's complete free HR toolkit.
+Then, for more on rostering and scheduling your team all in one place, check out RosterElf's rostering software features.